renovatebot/renovate/docs/usage/noise-reduction.md

 First of all, if you ever have any ideas about how to make Renovate less noisy, please raise or comment on issues in the [main repository](https://github.com/renovatebot/renovate).
 Our philosophy is:

-1. Nearly everyone should probably use Renovate-like dependency update automation
+1. Nearly everyone should use Renovate-like dependency update automation
 2. Over time, you should "see" Renovate less and less

 One of our hopes with preset configs is that a set of "sensible" configs can be maintained by the community that combine grouping, scheduling and automerging to reduce the amount of noise in repositories with little downside or increased risk.